rweckert/PowerShell-Alias.Action/README.md

 # Alias.Action Scripts:

+##General:##
 Alias.Action scripts help the user type less to navigate the system faster with more control.
 Each Alias.Action command has a prefix that when used in combination with the tab key allows quick navigation and easy access to information.
 Alias.Action scripts are organized into groups and each group has a specific prefix in calling the command.

-Example using the cd.desktop navigation command: cd.desktop
+Example using the cd.desktop navigation command:

+cd.desktop

 **Note:**
 - After typing in "cd.d" you can press the tab key to have the rest of the alias.action command appear.

-Example using the "set." prefix to load the Microsoft Settings "Lock Screen" options window: set.lockscreen
+Example using the "set." prefix to load the Microsoft Settings "Lock Screen" options window:

+set.lockscreen

 ___

-## Alias.Navigation Scripts:
+### Alias.Navigation Scripts: ###

 All of Alias.Action navigation scripts start with "cd.".
 Each of the navigation scripts have the following useful options: